pjay79/BarsAppAmplify/README.md

 ## AWS Appsync

-Just to confuse your life even more, with AWS AppSync you can combine React Apollo's graphql higher order component with the **_graphqlMutation_** (offline support) and **_buildSubscription_** helpers.
+With AWS AppSync you can combine React Apollo's graphql higher order component with the **_graphqlMutation_** (offline support) and **_buildSubscription_** helpers.
 These take away some of the boilerplate code normally required to implement mutations and subscriptions.
+I have used the buildSubscription helper in this app.